 Poor Payment History

-Having a poor payment history doesn’t necessarily mean you won’t qualify for a loan.
+Having a poor payment history doesn’t automatically disqualify you for a loan.
 It depends on what the lender finds acceptable.
-If credit is offered to you, it may be at less favorable terms and at a higher interest rate.
+But if credit is offered to you, it may be at less favorable terms and at a higher interest rate.

 High Credit Utilization

 Individuals who max out their credit cards are perceived as higher credit risks, so having a high credit utilization ratio can hurt your credit score.
 Your credit utilization ratio is how much of your available credit you are using.

 To get this ratio, take the total balances of your credit cards and lines of credit and divide by the total of their limits.
 For example, if your credit card balance is $3,000 and your limits total is $10,000, you are utilizing 30% of your available credit.